Effective March 7, 2013

 By accepting this Agreement, unless you opt out by following the instructions below, you agree that either you or we, at our sole discretion, can choose to have any dispute arising out of or relating to this Agreement or our relationship resolved by binding arbitration.
 If arbitration is chosen by any party, neither you nor we will have the right to litigate that dispute in court or to have a jury trial on that dispute.
 Pre-arbitration discovery will be permitted only as allowed by the arbitration rules.
 In addition, you will not have the right to participate as a representative or member of any class of claimants pertaining to any dispute subject to arbitration.
 The arbitrator’s decision will generally be final and binding.
 Other rights that you would have if you went to court may also not be available in arbitration.
 It is important that you read the entire Arbitration provision carefully before accepting the terms of this Agreement.

 For purposes of this Arbitration provision, “dispute” shall be construed as broadly as possible, and shall include any claim, dispute or controversy (whether in contract, regulatory, tort or otherwise, whether pre-existing, present or future and including constitutional, statutory, common law, intentional tort and equitable claims) arising from or relating to this Agreement, the credit offered or provided to you, or the goods or services you purchase; the actions of yourself, us, or third parties; or the validity of this Agreement or this Arbitration provision.
 It includes disputes brought as counterclaims, cross claims, or third party claims.
 A party that has brought a dispute in a court may elect to arbitrate any other dispute that may be raised in that litigation.
 Disputes brought as part of a class action or other representative basis are subject to arbitration on an individual (non-class, non-representative) basis.
+IF YOU DO NOT OPT OUT, THEN YOU WILL HAVE WAIVED YOUR RIGHT TO INDICATE OR PARTICIPATE IN A CLASS ACTION RELATED TO THIS AGREEMENT.
 In this Arbitration provision, the words “we,” “us,” and “our” shall include WebBank and any assignees of any of WebBank’s rights, any merchant from which you purchased goods or services using your Account, as well as their respective affiliates, servicers, employees, agents, and further assigns.

 Any arbitration under this Arbitration provision shall be administered by the American Arbitration Association (“AAA”) under the rules applicable to the resolution of consumer disputes in effect when the dispute is filed.
 The arbitrator shall have no authority to hear any disputes on a class action or representative basis.
 Neither you nor we may consolidate or join the disputes of other persons who may have similar disputes into a single arbitration, other than the disputes of or against joint account holders.
 You may obtain rules and forms by calling the AAA at 1-800-778-7879 or visiting www.adr.org.
 Any arbitration hearing that you attend will take place in the Federal judicial district where you reside.
 We will not elect arbitration of any dispute that is filed as an individual matter by you in a small claims or similar court, so long as the dispute is pending on an individual basis in such court.